Cameo appearance: Other

 Films based on actual events occasionally include cameo guest appearances by the people portrayed in them.
-In The Pursuit of Happyness, Chris Gardner makes a cameo at the end.
+In The Pursuit of Happyness, Chris Gardner made a cameo at the end.
 24 Hour Party People, a film about Tony Wilson, has a cameo by the real Tony Wilson and many other notable people.
-In the film Apollo 13, James Lovell (the real commander of that flight) and his wife Marilyn appear next to the actors playing them (Tom Hanks and Kathleen Quinlan respectively).
-Domino Harvey makes a short appearance in the credits of Domino, while the real Erin Brockovich has a cameo appearance as a waitress named Julia in the eponymous movie (where her role is played by the actress Julia Roberts).
-Sophie Wilson has a cameo as a barmaid in Micro Men, which shows her work for Acorn Computers.
+In the film Apollo 13, James Lovell (the real commander of that flight) and his wife Marilyn appeared next to the actors playing them (Tom Hanks and Kathleen Quinlan respectively), and Chuck Yeager, whose story is told in the early part of the film, appears in a cameo in the airfield bar.
+Domino Harvey made a short appearance in the credits of Domino, while the real Erin Brockovich had a cameo as a waitress named Julia in the eponymous movie (where her role is played by the actress Julia Roberts).
+Sophie Wilson had a cameo as a barmaid in Micro Men, which shows her work for Acorn Computers.
 In a flashback sequence in Fear and Loathing in Las Vegas, Raoul Duke (played by Johnny Depp) runs into the real-life Hunter S. Thompson, upon whom the character of Duke is based, leading him to remark "There I was...mother of God, there I am!
 Holy fuck."

+Stephen Hawking in popular culture lists more than a dozen appearances of the scientist playing himself.

 Maria Von Trapp made an uncredited brief cameo appearance in the film version of her life, The Sound of Music.
-She appears in the background during the song "I Have Confidence" with her daughter Rosmarie and stepson Werner Von Trapp.
+She appeared in the background during the song "I Have Confidence" with her daughter Rosmarie and stepson Werner Von Trapp.

+Jacqueline Susann, author of the best-selling novel Valley of the Dolls, appears as a TV reporter in a brief scene in the film based upon her novel.
+Similarly, Peter Benchley would appear as a TV reporter in the Jaws movie, based on his novel of the same name.

-Tom Morello, American guitarist and musician, makes an appearance in the Marvel film Iron Man (2008), in which he also participated in the soundtrack.
+Tom Morello, American guitarist and musician, made an appearance in the Marvel film Iron Man (2008), in which he also participated in the soundtrack.

-Elon Musk and Larry Ellison, both founders of large technology companies, are featured in cameos in Iron Man 2 (2010).
+Elon Musk and Larry Ellison, both founders of large technology companies, were featured in cameos in Iron Man 2 (2010).

 The king of Sweden, Carl XVI Gustaf, was in the children's program Mika (Mika och renen Ossian på äventyr) when Mika was in Stockholm with his reindeer.

-In The Wolf of Wall Street (2013), the real Jordan Belfort appears as an emcee to introduce Leonardo DiCaprio (who plays Belfort in the film) at the final scene.
+In The Wolf of Wall Street (2013), the real Jordan Belfort appeared as an emcee to introduce Leonardo DiCaprio, who played Belfort, in the final scene.